 1. Offer automated accounting ✔️

 You can better support your customers’ expense management processes by automatically capturing all transactions relating to their expense card accounts directly into their accounting platform of choice.
-Categorising this information according to the small business’s own bookkeeping, including recognising spend against the correct chart of accounts, not only saves the business crucial time, it also improves the accuracy of their bookkeeping and their understanding of their finances.
-Accounting integrations make it possible for businesses to track expenses against budgets and department spend, providing business owners with an invaluable level of insight.
+Categorizing this information according to the small business’s own bookkeeping, including recognizing spend against the correct chart of accounts, not only saves the business crucial time, it also improves the accuracy of their bookkeeping and their understanding of their finances.
+Accounting integrations make it possible for businesses to track expenses against budgets and department spending, providing business owners with an invaluable level of insight.

 2. Set better credit limits 🏆

-With real-time access to the accounting systems businesses use regularly, you can develop a better understanding of your customers and the risk they represent.
-This additional level of information can be used to deliver a frictionless onboarding process and set more suitable credit limits for customers that outstrip your competitors, while remaining confident that you are not taking on additional risk.
+With real-time access to the accounting systems businesses use regularly, you can develop a better understanding of your customers and the risks they represent.
+This additional level of information can be used to deliver a frictionless onboarding process and set more suitable credit limits for customers that outstrip your competitors while remaining confident that you are not taking on additional risk.